 They guide you on when to plead, how to plead and what to say.
 They’ll still work to soften the impact, even if guilt isn’t in doubt.

 It’s not just about whether you did it — it’s about how to move forward.
-A lawyer helps you take control, not just take a hit.
+A lawyer helps you take control.

 8. Long-Term Impacts?
 They Help Protect Your Future